michaelsauter/crane/README.md

 Of course, you will need to have Docker (> 0.8) installed on your system.
 If you are on OS X, I recommend using [docker-osx](https://github.com/noplay/docker-osx).

 ## Usage
 Crane is a very light wrapper around the Docker commands.
 This means that e.g. `run`, `rm`, `kill`, `start`, `stop` just call the corresponding Docker commands, but for all defined containers.
+Additionally, there are a few special commands:

-There are only two exception: `provision` which either calls Docker's `build` or `pull` (depending on whether a Dockerfile is specified) and `lift`, which will build and run the containers in one go.
+* `provision` either calls Docker's `build` or `pull` (depending on whether a Dockerfile is specified)
+* `lift` will build and run the containers in one go
+* `status` will display information about the state of the containers

 You can get more information about what's happening behind the scenes by using `--verbose`.
-Some commands have a `--force` flag, which will save you intermediate steps, such as stopping the containers before removing them, or rebuilding images even though they exist already.
+Some commands have a `--force` flag, which will save you intermediate steps, such as stopping the containers before removing them, or rebuilding images when they exist already.
+When you use `--force` to remove containers first, you can also use `--kill` if you're impatient.
 For all available commands and details on usage, just type `crane`.

 ## Cranefile